benshi97/autoSKZCAM/README.md

 To perform quantum chemistry calculations, [MRCC](https://mrcc.hu/) (>= 2023) and/or [ORCA](https://orcaforum.kofo.mpg.de/) (>= 5) must also be installed, both of which are free for academics.

-Calculations with the DFT ensemble currently supports [VASP](https://vasp.at/), which requires the purchase of a licence.
+Calculations with the DFT ensemble currently supports [VASP](https://vasp.at/), which requires the purchase of a license.

 ## Citation and Reproducing Data